Hosted Forgejo · CI/CD included · EU jurisdiction

 What you get

-A familiar Git forge.
+A familiar Git platform.
 Sovereign by construction.

 BorgMark is hosted Forgejo with the parts agencies actually need bolted in — so you adopt it in an afternoon, not a quarter.